Bisquick Banana Muffins

 Dairy Free- Use vegetable oil instead of butter and almond milk or coconut milk yogurt for the sour cream to create a great dairy free muffin.

-How to make Bisquick Banana Muffins
+How to make Muffins with Bisquick

 1. Combine the Bisquick mix, brown sugar and ground cinnamon in a large bowl and whisk.
 Then add the remaining ingredients, including the mashed bananas.
 Using brown bananas is best.